aig3rim/Interpret_random_forest_classifier_using_SHAP/README.md

 * shap

 ## Main findings and answers to the business questions
-Let us answer the questions we placed after comnducting EDA.

 1) What kind of characteristics have people who placed a deposit?
 * last contact duration longer than 500 seconds
 * have euribor3m values 1 and 2